Welcome to Shanoir, your medical imaging research platform!

 - New designed user interface that simplifies the usage of Shanoir

-- Optimized browser viewer for DICOM and NIfTI images even in the browser, based on Papaya
+- Integrated browser viewer for DICOM with OHIF-Viewer and NIfTI images with Papaya

 - Please find overview table on GitHub: https://github.com/fli-iam/shanoir-ng/wiki/Imports-overview-tables

-- starting with STOW-RS to do a pre-import of files in Shanoir-NG, Shanoir-NG
+- to come: STOW-RS to do a pre-import of DICOM files in Shanoir-NG and support

 New DICOM and NIfTI viewer + medInria